natenka/pyneng-book-en/docs/source/book/25_db/sql.rst

 Two approaches can be used to work with a relational DBMS in Python:

-* work with a library that corresponds to a specific database and use SQL language to work with the database.
+* work with a library that corresponds to a specific database and use SQL language to work with database.
 For example, sqlite uses sqlite3 module
 * work with `ORM <http://xgu.ru/wiki/ORM>`__ which uses an object-oriented approach to work with database.
 For example, Sqlalchemy